flensrocker/flensrocker.github.io/_posts/2024-12-29-angular-stream-aggregate-resource.markdown

 *Draft In Progress*

+## Let's build a custom resource!

+> Disclaimer: Written when Angular was at version 19.0.5

 The new experimental [Resource API](https://angular.dev/api/core/resource) (at point of writing this) is something I really like to play around with.
 It's similar to my ["Signalize async service calls" example]({% link _posts/2024-09-16-angular-signalize-async-service-calls.markdown %}) which I use every day
 (even before there were signals, when we used the [`AsyncPipe`](https://angular.dev/api/common/AsyncPipe) to pull the current state into the template).